mmontuori/jbinarytree/README.md

 ## Project Setup

 _Using JBinaryTree is simple.
-A sample implementaion on an <Integer,String> is privided as a template.
+A sample implementaion on an Integer as key and String as value is privided as a template.
 Following is a snippet implementation:_

 	public class IntStringBinaryTree extends BinaryTree<Integer, String> {